threefoldfoundation/www_threefold_tech/content/page/terms/headerSolution4/headerSolution4.md

 Last updated May, 2022 AGREEMENT TO TERMS

-These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you"), TF Tech, doing business as ThreeFold Tech (“TF Tech“, “we”, “us”, or “our”) and TF LUX, doing business as ThreeFold S.A. ("TF LUX", "we", "us" or "our"), concerning your access to and use of the ThreeFold Tech related websites:
+These Terms of Use constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you"), TF Tech, doing business as ThreeFold Tech (“TF Tech“, “we”, “us”, or “our”) and ThreeFold S.A. ("TF LUX", "we", "us" or "our"), concerning your access to and use of the ThreeFold Tech related websites:

 websites/wikis ending with threefold.tech or any other website as used/promoted by the TF Tech NV or any other site as originating from our opensource git repository on [**https://github.com/threefoldfoundation**](https://github.com/threefoldfoundation).